hive-mind-name-already-taken/Concepts/README.md

   <li> <b>Mandatory tasks will take 3 of 7 works slots/week.</b> The other tasks depend on your skills, memories, feelings & availability of resources.</li>
   <li> Still unsure how to involve those who can not work, suggestions needed.</li>
   <li> Software update policies have not been figured out yet.
 But people are free to download,change & experiment with the code of the system on their own devices & suggest changes.</li></ul>
-# This thing could take generations to get going, many probably wont live long enough to see their baby in action, this is an idea to unify the people, we only ask you to set things in motion & ensure the plan stays in motion.
+# This thing could take generations to get going, many probably wont live long enough to see their baby in action, this is an idea to unify the people, efficiently & without violence.
+We only ask you to set things in motion & ensure the plan stays in motion.
+### When we are unified, we can focus on our future, politicians will not exist & thus will not change history to suit their needs, much has been lost to their actions.
+By focusing on the future i mean the sun will make earth unlivable in a few million years, how do we save/preserve as many species as possible, how do we get every one out, where do we stay.
+The universe in dying, how do we avoid/bypass that.
+We want humans to survive.
 ##stage 1:##
 <ol><li> doing what we can with present tech</li>
   <li> inventing new tech if needed</li>